 “…I have gone through the inner case diary produced in a sealed cover along with pen drive and found that though her presence is seen in peaceful agitation, which is fundamental right guaranteed under Article 19 of the Constitution of India, however, failed to produce any material that she in her speech instigated women of particular community or gave hatred speech due to which precious life of a young man has been sacrificed and property damaged,” Justice Suresh Kumar Kait said in the 21-page judgement.

 However, Kalita will not be released from jail.
 She has been granted bail for three out of the four cases related to anti-CAA violence, but is yet to secure bail in the case under UAPA.

 Arrested in Feb for participating in anti CAA protests, Allahabad High court orders immediate release of Dr Kafeel Khan, terms his detention illegal.
 How many more such illegal detentions out there? https://t.co/MsTNBj6gyA

 — Rajdeep Sardesai (@sardesairajdeep) September 1, 2020

-While better is three-fourth a loaf than nothing for Kalita, Dr Khan seems to have been justly granted the full loaf by the Allahabad HC, which directed for his immediate release after dropping the charges against him under the national Security Act.
-Dr Khan was incarcerated on 29th January 2020, by the Uttar Pradesh Special task Force (STF) for an alleged provocative speech against the CAA at Aligarh Muslim University a month before.
+While better is three-fourth a loaf than nothing for Kalita, Dr Khan seems to have been justly granted the full loaf by the Allahabad HC, which directed for his immediate release after dropping the charges against him under the National Security Act.
+Dr Khan was incarcerated on January 29, 2020, by the Uttar Pradesh Special Task Force (STF) for an alleged provocative speech against the CAA at Aligarh Muslim University a month before.